SAP-samples/teched2023-AD267/exercises/rap/exercises/ex1/README.md

 > You can use the ADT function **Replace All** (**Ctrl+F**) for the purpose.
 > If you don't have an ABAP user yet, please check with your instructor.

-## Exercise 1.1: Create Package with language version ABAP for Cloud Development
+## Exercise 1.1: Create a Package with language version ABAP for Cloud Development

 > Create your exercise package ![package](../../images/adt_package.png).
-> This ABAP package will contain all the artefacts you will be creating in the different exercises of this hands-on session.
+> This ABAP package will contain all the artefacts you create in the different exercises of this hands-on session.

 <!--
 > **Note:**